MayOneUS/2014-06-02-mayone.us-website/README.md

 mayoneus.github.io is the live website.
 This fork is a staging area available via [mayoneus-testing.github.io](http://mayoneus-testing.github.io).
-Changes should be committed here first, checked to make sure they're good, and then merged into mayoneus.github.io with a pull request.
+Changes should be committed here first, checked to make sure they're good at [http://mayoneus-testing.github.io/](http://mayoneus-testing.github.io/), and then merged into mayoneus.github.io with a pull request.
 That way the staging branch is never missing any commits.